How to create an array in Python

 print(np_array)--OUTPUT--[1 2 3 4 5]

-The numpy library is a powerhouse for numerical computing in Python.
-You create a numpy array by passing a list to the np.array() function.
-While it looks similar to a list, a numpy array is optimized for mathematical operations and data science tasks.
+The numpy library is a cornerstone of scientific computing in Python, offering powerful and optimized array objects.
+You create a NumPy array by passing a list or other sequence to the np.array() function.
+This structure is especially useful for mathematical and numerical operations.

-• Type Homogeneity: All elements must be the same data type, which enables memory and processing efficiencies.
+• Homogeneity: All elements in a NumPy array must be of the same data type, enabling significant performance optimizations.

 Using the built-in array module